bethaitman/rg-style-guide/_includes/particularthings.md

+##Error messages
+Error messages are important.
+They're an integral part of the user experience, and users are far more annoyed by bad error messages than they are delighted by a cool UI.

+* Explain, in the following order: what went wrong, why, and (if possible) how to fix it.

+* Be precise.
+If the cause is unknown, say so.

+* Be succinct.
+Users don't want to read an essay.
+They may search Google or our documentation for the error text, or quote it to the support team, so make sure it's as concise and readable as possible.

+* Link to any relevant documentation.
+If you're not sure if there's a page describing the problem, ask a technical writer.
+If there isn't one and you think there should be, shout at a technical writer.

+* Provide a Close button rather than OK.
+Having to click "OK" when an application fails makes the user feel like they're being held hostage and forced to agree to bad things.

+* Don't try to be apologetic ("Sorry, your data couldn't be recovered") or funny ("Yikes!
+Where'd your data go?").
+Keep the tone neutral and stick to the facts.

+* Is the message a warning (ie something bad might happen if you continue)?
+Use a yellow triangle.
+Is it an error (ie something bad already happened)?
+Use a red stop icon.

+* Typos add insult to injury and give a poor impression of the quality of our tools.
+Read the message out loud to find mistakes, and get someone else to review it.

+* Where is the error message displayed?
+Is it a separate dialog box or in a GUI?
+If it's a separate dialog box, its title should typically contain the name of the application.

+* Would someone who isn't a developer for this application understand the problem described?

+---

 ##Release notes
 Our release notes have been wildly inconsistent over the years.
 Here's our recommended format, with an example afterwards: